websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-appearance/developer-guide/style-book-token-definitions.md

 * **defaultValue**: The default value displayed for the option.
 This field must match up with the default value used in the CSS.

 * **editorType**: Use this field if you want to use a color picker editor for the field.
 The only supported value is `"ColorPicker"`.
+If no value is set, then a text input is used.
+If a select input is needed, then use the `validValues` property instead (the two properties cannot be used together).

 * **mappings**: The mapping between the token definition name to the corresponding CSS variable name (must contain `type` and `value` as nested fields).
 Use `"cssVariable"` as the `type`, and define the `value` as the CSS variable name.